SEO BLOG

 Analytics is a fun part of your content inventory that lets you nerd-out a bit.
 Well, we nerd out over it anyways.

 Are people spending time on your page?
-How long are they spending on your page, or are they bouncing right away?
+How long are they spending on your page?
+Are they getting comfortable or bouncing right away?

 Word Count